austinndo/what_influences_attraction_queue_times_eda/README.md

 ![lasso_coef](/assets/lasso_coef.png)

-## 4. Assess model performance and analyze results¶
+## 4. Assess model performance and analyze results

 Reviewing the LASSO coefficients, the models show strong relationships between `attendance` and `capacity`. `weather_main` did not have as strong of an impact on wait times as I initially expected.
 Nevertheless we continue to plot weather against wait to see how the different weather values affect the queue times.